joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 ### Concept

 The 8259 PIC is abstracted by the interrupt subsystem.
 Instead, a 32-bit virtual interrupt request, or VINT, are assigned to interrupt vectors, and VINT is local to a specific bus.
-As previously mentioned, the kernel is the low-level bus driver that controls are resources on startup.
+As previously mentioned, the kernel is the low-level bus driver that controls all resources on startup.

 The VINT is physical to the kernel bus, so VINT 15 is the same is the actual IRQ 15.
 The kernel can be modified to support IOAPIC.

+### Rules

+Interrupt-related routines cannot be within an ISR.
+This is undefined behavior.

+The kernel modifies interrupt entries within a critical section.

 ### Types